grd349/PBjam/README.md

 # PBjam

 PBjam is toolbox for peakbagging solar-like oscillators.
-This process involves identifying the modes of interest and then modeling the surrounding to accurately measure their frequencies.
-Currently, the mode identification is based on fitting the asymptotic relation to the l=20 pairs, relying on the cumulative sum of prior knowledge gained from Kepler to inform the fitting process.
-PBjam is meant to be modular, allowing for different approaches to this.
+This involves identifying a set of modes and then modeling the surrounding spectrum to accurately measure the mode frequencies.
+Currently, the mode identification is based on fitting the asymptotic relation to the l=2,0 pairs, relying on the cumulative sum of prior knowledge gained from NASA's Kepler to inform the fitting process.
+PBjam is meant to be modular, allowing for different approaches to this to be added.

 This provides precise initial estimates and mode IDs for further detailed peakbagging.

 ## Getting Started

 ### Prerequisites